mras0/scc/README.md

 #### Stack traces

-Some errors while be reported as a stack trace (as below).
+Some errors will be reported as a stack trace (see below).
 For these cases you'll need to refer to the map file produced in addition to the com file (i.e. `scc.map` for `scc.com`).

 Example: